lewisndambiri/lewisndambiri.github.io/projects/retail-analytics-sql/README.md

 - Use any PostgreSQL client (psql, pgAdmin, DBeaver) to execute queries in sql/queries.sql.

 ### 5. Visualize Metrics
-- Open the Power BI dashboard (docs/powerbi_dashboard.pbix) to interact with visual insights.
+- Open the Power BI dashboard (docs/powerbi_dashboard.png) to see visual insights.

 ## 📊 Insights & Use Cases